openhab/openhab-docs/_addons_bindings/zwave/readme.md

 The binding makes use of the database to derive device names, and provide a list of channels that are available on the device.
 If there is no database entry, then (currently) the device will show up as *Unknown* in the things list.

-Devices are identified in the database by 4 pieces of information that are provided by the device during the initial discovery process.
+Devices are identified in the database by 4 pieces of information that are provided by the device during the initial discovery process which is performed after a device is included into the network.
 These are -:

 * Manufacturer ID
 * Device Type